awsdocs/aws-codedeploy-user-guide/doc_source/instances-on-premises-prerequisites.md

 **IAM permissions**

 The IAM identity you use to register the on\-premises instance must be granted permissions to complete the registration \(and to deregister the on\-premises instance, as needed\)\.

-In addition to the policy described in [Getting started with CodeDeploy](getting-started-codedeploy.md), make sure the calling IAM identity also has the following additional policy attached\.
-For information on how to attach IAM policies, see [Managing IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html)\.
+In addition to the policy described in [Step 3: Limit the CodeDeploy user's permissions](getting-started-policy.md), make sure the calling IAM identity has the following additional policy attached\.

 ```
 {